Water Supply and Demand ♦ Bay and Ocean Water Quality ♦ Drought Monitor ♦ Air Quality ♦ Solid Waste ♦ Food Waste

 Particulate matter consists of solid or liquid particles in the atmosphere, including smoke, dust, and aerosols.
 Particulate matter contributes to haze and is also associated with respiratory ailments including asthma.
 The smallest sized particles, PM 2.5, are the most dangerous as they can penetrate deeply into lung tissue.
 Particulate matter pollution in the Bay Area is at its highest level during the Winter Spare the Air Season (November 1st through the end of February), and the largest sources of winter particulate matter are wood burning (38%) and on-road vehicles (15%).

-- All nine Bay Area counties increased their percent of monitored air days with “Good” quality from 2014 to 2015.
+- All nine Bay Area counties increased their percent of monitored air days with “Good” quality from 2015 to 2016, except San Mateo County.

-- Tons of waste disposed in San Mateo County increased 6% in 2015.
-This is partially due to population growth as well as an increase in business related disposal and enhanced recycling programs.
+- Tons of waste disposed in San Mateo County increased 2.6% in 2017 compared to 2016.
+This is partially due to population growth as well as an increase in business related disposal and enhanced recycling programs (recycling materials that otherwise would not have been included in the waste stream).

-- According to a 2014 study of the composition of solid waste in California, over 17% is paper, at least 16% is food, and approximately 10% is plastic.
+- According to a 2014 study of the composition of California’s solid waste, over 17% is paper, at least 16% is food, and approximately 10% is plastic.

 - The county recycling rate in 2013 was 50%, higher than the national average of 34.5% (not including green waste used as landfill cover and fuel).